manoskout/Robotics_Project/README.md

 # Repository Content
 ## Original Code links
 The original code of this project is based on the tutorial of [Turtlebot_Autorace2020](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#turtlebot3-autorace-2020).
-In this GitHub repository there is only the one of the misions (trafic light mission).Also, there are some additional file (images, calibration files, etc.).
+In this GitHub repository there is only the one of the missions (traffic light mission).Also, there are some additional file (images, calibration files, etc.).

 ## Implementation Steps
 In this section, we briefly describe the packages and their dependencies that used for this project.
 [Here](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#turtlebot3-autorace-2020) are the links that you can use in order to install all the related packages for the project.